druleton/druleton/bin/docs/hooks-helpers.md

 ## Composer helpers
-The skeleton provides several Composer helpers:
+Druleton provides several Composer helpers:

 #### composer_run
 Run the composer binary.
 This will automatically use the locally or globally